nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

     Performing the operation multiple times returns information about subsequent Bluetooth® LE Peripherals.
     This operation should be performed until Recipient ID is set to ``0xFF``, in which case there are no more peripherals.

+Recipient discovery caching
+  Apart from the recipient discovery operations, the :ref:`nrf_desktop_hid_forward` handles an additional request that can be used to retrieve a snapshot of currently connected recipients (``CONFIG_STATUS_GET_PEERS_CACHE``).
+  The request can be used to detect changes in the set of connected Bluetooth® LE Peripherals.
+  The request is supported in the firmware since the |NCS| v2.5.0, firmware built with older SDK releases does not support it.

+  The Event ID field is not used and it should be set to ``0``.
+  The response to this request contains 16 bytes of data, which represents peers cache values for Bluetooth® LE Peripherals.
+  Every byte describes peers cache value of a single peripheral.
+  The first byte describes the peripheral with a Recipient ID of ``1``, and rest bytes describe peripherals with subsequent Recipient IDs.

+  The cache value related to a given Recipient ID is initialized to zero during dongle boot and incremented on both connection establishment and disconnection of the recipient.
+  An odd number is reported for a connected recipient.
+  An even number is reported for a disconnected recipient.

+  If the cache value of a given recipient remains the same as reported before the recipient discovery, the discovered recipient is still connected.
+  Otherwise, the host tools must identify the device and perform rediscovery if needed.
+  See :ref:`discovering devices connected through dongle <nrf_desktop_config_channel_recipient_discovery>` for details.

 Response
 --------